thoth-tech/handbook/docs/company/reports/t2-2022/ontrack-report.md

 #### Overview, Goals, and Objectives

-The Objective of this project is to redesign the task view and submission process for students empowering students, connecting them with tutors and facilitating personalised learning experiences.
+The objective of this project is to redesign the task view and submission process for students.
+This project should empower students, connecting them with tutors and facilitating personalised learning experiences.
 Our goal is creating UI and software designs for a "next generation" update to tasks in OnTrack.
-The project effects all users of OnTrack, mainly for how students view and understand their tasks for their units, as well as how submission is handled for students and assessors.
+The project effects all users of OnTrack, mostly affecting student viewing of tasks.
+Additionally, the project affects how submission is handled for students and assessors.

 #### Aims for Trimester